 The larger problem for me is our ever-growing population.
 In 1968 the organization Zero Population Growth was founded to help slow this trend, then in 2002 the name was changed to Population Connection.
 Their Goals and Programs page explains the problem of population growth better than I can, so I've limited this short article to my own opinions: mostly that people should pay for their own kids.
 But clearly we don't need more people.
 The US - and indeed the entire world - would surely be better off with fewer people.
-As but one example, Amazon rainforests, an important source of new medicines, are being decimated to make way for "progress."
-For another example, all the cows and pigs raised to feed humans are a huge yet growing source of air and groundwater pollution.
+As but one example, Amazon rain forests, an important source of new medicines, are being decimated to make way for "progress."
+For another example, all the cows and pigs raised to feed humans are a huge and growing source of air and groundwater pollution.
 The oceans are rapidly running out of fish and other seafood due to over-fishing.
 In THIS article Scientific American clearly shows the relation between population growth and climate change.
 We certainly don't need to encourage people to make more than one "replacement" baby each in their lifetime.
 Even with active campaigns to limit population growth, many people will still make more than one or two babies.
 Such endless growth is simply not sustainable.
 As with climate change, if we don't do something now it will soon be too late, and eventually many more people will die when the world is even less able to feed everyone.

 Ethan Winer has been an audio engineer and professional musician for more than 45 years.
 His Cello Rondo music video has received nearly 2 Million views on YouTube and other web sites, and his book The Audio Expert published by Focal Press is available at amazon.com and his own web site.